OwlfaceGames/promptly/README.md

 ![Installer interface](installer.png)

-Use arrow keys to preview themes, press Enter to install.
+Use arrow keys to preview themes, select "Create Custom" to make your own, press Enter to install.
 Restart your terminal to see changes.

 ## What it does